BestTimesToVisit.com Logo

 What's the deal with altitude sickness in the Sierra Nevada, and how can I best prepare for it?

-Altitude sickness is a real concern, especially if you're coming from sea level.
-The key is to ascend gradually if possible, stay incredibly well-hydrated (more than you think you need!), and avoid alcohol and strenuous activity on your first day or two at higher elevations.
-Many visitors find that simply taking it easy for the first 24-48 hours makes a huge difference.
-If symptoms persist or worsen, descending is the only sure cure.
+Altitude sickness is a real concern, especially if you're coming from sea level and heading straight for places like Mammoth Lakes or Lake Tahoe's higher elevations.
+The best advice is to ascend gradually if you can, stay incredibly well-hydrated (more than you think you need!), avoid alcohol and heavy meals on your first day at altitude, and listen to your body.
+If you start feeling a headache or nausea, take it easy or descend.

 How many days do you need in Sierra Nevada, USA?